ighinawho/ighinawho.github.io/observing.md

 &nbsp;

 First-hand observations:
-- Certified observed with ATCA radio telescope and have more than 60 hours of observations.
+- Certified observed for the ATCA radio telescope, with more than 60 hours of observations.
-- Certified observed with the LBA array, with more than 320 hours of observations.
+- Certified observed for the LBA radio array, with more than 20 hours of observations.
-- Several nights oif bservations with different optical telescopes (AAT, TNG, NTT).
+- Several nights of observations with different optical telescopes (AAT, TNG, NTT).

 <!--  ![screenshot](images/Photo_Luca.jpg) -->